daviddaubner42/bids_to_fc/README.md

 The directories specified in `config/config.yaml` need to be changed to match the system the pipeline is running on.

+If you want to use different XCP-D preprocessing parameters than the default ones, you can change the command line arguments to the XCP-D shell command in the xcp_d rule.

 To run the pipeline, launch a terminal in the `rootdir` specified in the `config/config.yaml`, and run `snakemake --cores all --sdm apptainer conda --singularity-args="--cleanenv -B $DATADIR:$DATADIR -B $ROOTDIR:$ROOTDIR"` (or whatever the desired number of cores is).
 The singularity arguments clear environmental variables and bind the data and pipeline directories into the container, to avoid naming conflicts inside the containers.